gtimelog/gtimelog/README.txt

 Configuration dialog.
 The ability to browse through history (view daily and weekly reports for past days and weeks).

-Somewhat more vague is the idea of integrating GTimeLog with some sort of planning system, so that you did not have to type in all the task names manually, and so that task names would be consistent.

 Other Tools